 I don’t begrudge any woman who chooses to formula feed.
 These days formula is amazing and a totally fine choice.
 Each to their own.
 How you feed your kid doesn’t affect me in ANY way.
 Go with what works best for YOU.

 I did choose not to circumcise my boys.
 I had intended to snip Dexter, but in the UK, it’s not regularly done.
 By the time I could find someone to do it, he was several weeks old, and I knew him as a real person.
 I couldn’t bear to put him through it.
 So I decided against it.
 When Daniel came along, I didn’t even consider it.
 By then I had researched a bit, and I came to my own decision that it was best to leave it be.
 Again, I have no problem with those who choose to do it.
 But I feel that if my boys want it done later, they can make the decision for themselves.

 Baby-wearing?
 Yep.
 I’ve done it.
 I will happily do it with my next.
 And I think it’s an awesome way to bond with your child and to make carrying them easier.
 But I don’t consider myself an “attachment parent” because of it.
 I simply found an easy way to keep my baby close to me, and I enjoy it, and that’s all there is to it.

 I co-slept with both kids.
 Again, this was mostly out of laziness.
 Breastfeeding in the night is tiring, and it’s much easier if you can just lay there and let the kid feed while you sleep.
 I also felt much happier with my babies close to me so that I would know the second anything was wrong.

-With Pip, we co-slept full time for nearly 2 years, and over the last year, we still sleep together about a third of the time.
-With Cheerio, we co slept for about 10 months before he started sleeping in his crib, quite happily, and it works better for him.
+With Dexter, we co-slept full time for nearly 2 years, and over the last year, we still sleep together about a third of the time.
+With Daniel, we co slept for about 10 months before he started sleeping in his crib, quite happily, and it works better for him.